tamu-datathon-org/challenges/docs/td_challenge.md

 #### The Dataset:
 - Size
    * Number of rows and columns in the dataset.
-   * The cleaniness of the dataset.
+   * The cleanliness of the dataset.
 - Uniqueness
    * Make each feature as unique as possible.
    * Try to have unique data points as well.